meteor/meteor/README.md

 </ul>
 ```

-Tag constructors (like `UL`) return an object representation which can
+The functions `UL`, `LI`, and so on are "tag constructors" which
-be used to generate HTML, or, via other packages, be used to generate
+return an object representation that can be used to generate HTML, or,
-DOM (`ui`), be parsed from HTML (`html-tools`), or serve as the
+via other packages, be used to generate DOM (`ui`), be parsed from
-backbone of the intermediate representation for a template compiler
+HTML (`html-tools`), or serve as the backbone of the intermediate
-(`spacebars-compiler`).
+representation for a template compiler (`spacebars-compiler`).

 ## Syntax